-- WFP is accelerating its scale-up to meet increasing needs, reaching 12.4 million beneficiaries so far this year.
-This is over 3 million more than in all of 2020. - This includes 5.5 million in October and 4 million in September, which represents a substantial scaleup compared with the 1.3 million people reached in August. - WFP's staff and partners delivered food and nutrition assistance to all 34 provinces to meet humanitarian needs, prevent and treat malnutrition, boost community resilience, encourage school attendance, and support women and girls.
+- WFP is accelerating its efforts to assist more than 23 million people in 2022.
+WFP has supported 13.7 million beneficiaries so far this year-over 4 million more than in all of 2020. - This includes 5.5 million in October and 4 million in September, which represents a substantial scaleup compared with the 1.3 million people reached in August. - WFP's staff and partners delivered food and nutrition assistance to all 34 provinces to meet humanitarian needs, prevent and treat malnutrition, boost community resilience, encourage school attendance, and support women and girls.

-^{1.} Integrated Food Security Phase Classification Acute Food Insecurity Analysis report, November 2021 to March 2022 Projections
+$^{1.} Integrated Food Security Phase Classification Acute Food Insecurity Analysis \underline{report}, November 2021 to March 2022 Projections$